 In 2005, NTUC FairPrice became a founding signatory to the Singapore network of the United Nations Global Compact, and is supportive of the 10 United Nations principles as part of its Corporate Social Responsibility journey.

 FairPrice provided one million bottles of FairPrice housebrand drinking water for more than 16,000 delegates at Singapore 2006, one of the largest series of international meetings ever held in Singapore in September 2006.

 In times of peace, FairPrice continues to play its social role.
 As a major food provider, FairPrice is an integral player in the national emergency food plan.

-We have invested millions of dollars in a fresh food distribution centre and a central warehouse.
+We have invested in a fresh food distribution centre and a central warehouse.
 Apart from productivity gains, the distribution centres have also enabled us to play our social role more effectively - lowering our cost of operation and passing on the cost savings to consumers, and providing the public with quality products and food safety through better cold chain management.

 Contribution towards China Earthquake Relief Effort in 2008

 In May 2008, FairPrice helped to drive the Singapore Red Cross China Earthquake Appeal by offering our network of more than 200 stores across Singapore for the public to make donations.
 To kick start the donation drive, FairPrice donated S$20,000 towards the China earthquake relief effort.
 With generous support from customers, FairPrice helped to raise a total of S$155,740.

 Contribution to Rebuild Lives for Disaster Victims in The Philippines and Indonesia in 2009